sourcefrog/conserve/doc/format.md

 ## Bands

-Within each tier, there are multiple *bands*.
-(For example, "the monthly backup made on 2012-10-01.")
+Within an archive, there are multiple *bands*, identified by a name starting with `b` and followed by a sequence of integers.

 A band that is not in the base tier has a *parent band* in the immediately lower tier.

-A band can be *open*, while it is receiving data, or *closed* when everything from the source has been written.
-Bands may remain open indefinitely, across multiple Conserve invocations, until they are finished.
+A band can be *complete*, while it is receiving data, or *incomplete* when everything from the source has been written.
+Bands may remain incomplete indefinitely, across multiple Conserve invocations, until they are finished.
-Once the band is finished, it will not be changed.
+Once the band is completed, it will not be changed.

 Bands are numbered hierarchically across tiers and sequentially within a tier, starting at 0.
 So the first base tier band in the whole archive